Reconciling scaling of the optical conductivity of cuprate superconductors with Planckian resistivity and specific heat: Introduction

 As expected for a system tuned to a quantum critical point \cite{Sachdev-2011}, $\hbar\omega/\kB T$ scaling has been observed in the optical properties of high-$T_c$ cuprates \cite{vanderMarel-2003, vanderMarel-2006} over some range of doping.
-The optical scattering rate obtained from an extended Drude fit to the data was found to obey a $T$-linear dependence $1/\tau\sim \kB T/\hbar$ in the low-frequency regime ($\hbar\omega\lesssim 1.5 \kB T$) as well as a linear dependence on energy over an extended frequency range \cite{Schlesinger-1990a,Schlesinger-1990b,Cooper-1993, ElAzrak-1994,Baraduc-1996,vanderMarel-2006}.
-This observation is qualitatively consistent with the $T$-linear dependence of the resistivity and `Planckian' behavior.
+The optical scattering rate obtained from an extended Drude fit to the data was found to obey a $T$-linear dependence $1/\tau\sim \kB T/\hbar$ in the low-frequency regime ($\hbar\omega\lesssim 1.5 \kB T$) as well as a linear dependence on energy over an extended frequency range \cite{Schlesinger-1990a, Schlesinger-1990b, Cooper-1993, ElAzrak-1994, Baraduc-1996, vanderMarel-2006}.
+A direct measurement of the linear temperature dependence of the single-particle relaxation rate extending over 70\% of the Fermi surface was obtained with angle resolved photoemission spectroscopy (ARPES) \cite{Valla-2000}.
+These observations are qualitatively consistent with the $T$-linear dependence of the resistivity and Planckian behavior.
 In contrast, by analyzing the modulus and phase of the optical conductivity itself, a power-law behavior $\sigma(\omega)=C/(-i\omega)^{\nu^*}$ with an exponent $\nu^*<1$ was reported at higher frequencies $\hbar\omega \gtrsim 1.5 \kB T$ \cite{ElAzrak-1994, Baraduc-1996, Ioffe-1998, vanderMarel-2003, vanderMarel-2006, Hwang-2007}.
 The exponent was found to be in the range $\nu^*\approx 0.65$ with some dependence on sample and doping level \cite{Schlesinger-1990b, ElAzrak-1994, Baraduc-1996, vanderMarel-2003}.
 Hence, from these previous analyses, it would appear that different power laws are needed to describe optical spectroscopy data: one at low frequency consistent with $\hbar\omega/\kB T$ scaling and Planckian behavior ($\nu=1$) and another one with $\nu^*<1$ at higher frequency, most apparent on the optical conductivity itself in contrast to $1/\tau$.
-Despite a number of theoretical attempts to account for a power-law dependence of the conductivity \cite{Hartnoll-2010, Meyer-2011, Chubukov-2014, Horowitz-2013, Donos-2014, Kiritsis-2015, Rangamani-2015, Langley-2015, Limtragool-2018, LaNave-2019}, this puzzle has not been resolved to this day, to the best of our knowledge.
+A number of theoretical approaches have considered a power-law dependence of the conductivity \cite{Hartnoll-2010, Meyer-2011, Chubukov-2014, Horowitz-2013, Donos-2014, Kiritsis-2015, Rangamani-2015, Langley-2015, Limtragool-2018, LaNave-2019} without resolving this puzzle.
+A notable exception is the work of Norman and Chubukov \cite{Norman-2006}.
+The basic assumption of this work is that the electrons are coupled to a Marginal Fermi Liquid susceptibility \cite{Varma-1989, Littlewood-1991, Varma-2002, Varma-2020}.
+The logarithmic behavior of the susceptibility and corresponding high-energy cut-off observed to be $\sim 0.4$~eV with ARPES \cite{Chang-2008}, is responsible for the apparent sub-linear power law behavior of the optical conductivity.
+Our work broadens and amplifies this observation.
+A quantitative description of all aspects at low and high energy in one fell swoop has, to the best of our knowledge, not been presented to this day.

 Here we present systematic measurements of the optical spectra, as well as dc resistivity, of a La$_{2-x}$Sr$_x$CuO$_4$ (LSCO) sample with $x=p=0.24$ close to the pseudogap critical point, over a broad range of temperature and frequency.
 We demonstrate that the data display Planckian quantum critical scaling over an unprecedented range of $\hbar\omega/\kB T$.
 Furthermore, a direct analysis of the data reveals a logarithmic temperature dependence of the optical effective mass.
 This establishes a direct connection to another hallmark of Planckian behavior, namely the logarithmic enhancement of the specific heat coefficient $C/T\sim\ln T$ previously observed for LSCO at $p=0.24$ \cite{Girod-2021} as well as for other cuprate superconductors such as Eu-LSCO and Nd-LSCO \cite{Michon-2019}.